renaudwangler/AZ-300-MicrosoftAzureArchitectTechnologies/Instructions/AZ-300T01_Lab_Mod03_Implementing Custom Azure VM Images.md

 1. In the Azure portal, in the Microsoft Edge window, start a **Bash** session within the **Cloud Shell**.

-1. If you are presented with the **You have no storage mounted** message, configure storage using the following settings:
+1. If you are presented with the **You have no storage mounted** message, refer to Lab00

-   - Subsciption: the name of the target Azure subscription

-   - Cloud Shell region: the name of the Azure region that is available in your subscription and which is closest to the lab location

-   - Resource group: **StagiaireXXX-RG1**

-   - Storage account: a name of a new storage account

-   - File share: a name of a new file share

 1. From the Cloud Shell pane, run the following to retrieve a resource group and store the JSON output in a variable: